Working with Environments¶

-All environments ordered for a build place will have a lifespan based on the environment type and is as indicated in the table above.
-This information is also available as read-only in the Build Place settings.
-Once the lifespan is expired, the environment will be deleted automatically.
+All environments ordered for a build place will have a default lifespan based on the environment type and is as indicated in the environment types table above.
+This information is also available as read-only in the Build Place settings page.
+The environment lifespan can also be extended up to 45 days as required.
+Once the lifespan is reaches and the environment is expired, the environment will be deleted automatically.

 When an environment is ordered, its expiry date (in UTC time) is set based on the creation date and the lifespan for the environment type.
 This date is displayed on the environment card as shown below.

 When there is only 3 days (72 hours) or less remaining for the environment to expire, a yellow indicator appears on the environment card.
 Hovering over the indicator will display the tool tip showing the number of hours remaining before environment expires.